EliSlovik/poker-i-barley-know-her/README.md

 https://replit.com/@9730820/poker-barley-thing#main.py

 ## Group members and roles:
-* Eli Slovik: Project manager and designer
+* Eli Slovik: Project manager and developer
-* Aidan Slovik: Coder and designer
+* Aidan Slovik: developer and designer
 * Adam Kolb: Researcher and tester and sigma

 A chair, a ladder, and a phone are playing poker, the ladder says, "I raise", the phone thinks for a second, then says, "I call", then, the chair thinks for a while, and disgruntily says, "I fold"